André Couto

 In 1995, he made his debut to the Guia Circuit and first appearance in Formula 3 race at the 42nd Macau Grand Prix, and finished in the sixth place.
 Couto participated the Formula 3 Macau Grand Prix from 1996 to 1999, his win in the 2000 Formula 3 Macau Grand Prix, with Opel Team BSR, marked the first time a Macao driver had won the Formula 3.

 Following his victory, Couto expressed: “I feel really, really happy," Couto said after his win.
 "This is a great result.
 It was difficult to achieve this and it is just great.
-I was leading with Paolo Montin behind me and concentrated on making no mistakes."
+I was leading with Paulo Montin behind me and concentrated on making no mistakes."

 In the years following his Formula 3 victory, Couto continued to support the event by racing in a variety of categories, most notably the World Touring Car Championship.